Some examples of research data include:

-Research data does not include references, literature reviews or the end product of the research undertaken such as a published article.
+Research data does not include references, literature reviews, or the end product of the research undertaken such as a published article.

 Grant and funding bodies require research data to be managed through its lifecycle.
-You may need to provide information about the data or the data itself, for example some journals require it or you may want to patent an invention.
+You may need to provide information about the data or the data itself, for example, some journals require it or you may want to patent an invention.

 Creating a research data management plan at the start of the research project is the simplest way to save time in the collection, description, analysis, and reuse of the data.
-Effective management and documentation of research data means you can verify your research results, replicate research and provide access to data.
+Effective management and documentation of research data means you can verify your research results, replicate the research, and provide access to data.